GitLiveApp/GitLive/_sections/self-hosted-admin-vscode.md

 ### Step 2

-After clicking on "Configure new GitLab server", follow the setup instructions.
-You'll start by adding a new OAuth 2.0 application in GitLab, this will allow you to set the right scopes, and get the GitLab Application ID and Secret, which are needed in GitLive.
+After clicking on *Configure new GitLab server*, follow the setup instructions.
+You'll start by adding a new OAuth 2.0 application in GitLab, this will allow you to set the right scopes, and get the GitLab Application ID and Secret, which is needed for the set up.

 ![Self hosted form](/uploads/gsh-form-empty.jpg "Self hosted form"){:class="screenshot"}